 Open headsets allow you to hear the background noise.
 This doesn't make your in-game audio confusing to listen to, but rather drowns out the background noise to an extent.
 This is often called active noise isolation or active noise reduction (ANI or ANR).

-The best-case scenario for an open headset being effective is for you gamers out there which are constantly on the move, or who are busy – because you need to be aware of your surroundings.
+The best-case scenario for an open headset being effective is for you gamers out there who are constantly on the move, or who are busy - because you need to be aware of your surroundings.

 Closed headsets are the opposite.
 Games, where the sound is of the utmost importance like story-driven games or in FPS games where using sound, is essential for survival.
 This is known as active noise cancellation (ANC).

 The noise isolation that comes with closed headsets will immerse you into the gaming experience.
 But be warned, it may cause your girlfriend to get angry at you as she tries to call your name from across the room.